 Welfare is a type of government support for the citizens of that society to meet their basic human needs such as food and shelter.
 Welfare programs typically provide either a free or subsidized supply of certain goods and services such as healthcare and education.

 The United States has six major welfare programs: Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Programs (SNAP), Supplemental Security Income, Earned Income Tax Credit, Housing Assistance, and Medicaid.
 These six welfare programs are not to be confused with the four entitlement programs: Social Security, Medicare, unemployment insurance, and worker’s compensation.

-The number of SNAP recipients has decreased overall in most states, as can be seen in the table below.
+The Supplemental Nutrition Assistance Program (SNAP) refers to food stamps.
+The number of SNAP recipients has decreased overall in most states.
 The number of recipients grew during 2007-2011 due to the recession and has seen a steady decline since, most likely because of an improving economy and the imposed three-month limit.

-The ten states that have the highest number of SNAP recipients are:
+The ten states that have the highest number of SNAP recipients in 2022 are:

 The states with the highest percentage of SNAP recipients are:

 Here are the 10 states with the most welfare recipients: